Our brains control almost everything we think, feel, say and do. They also store our memories for us.

 Mild cognitive impairment or MCI is a condition where people experience memory and thinking problems.
 It is not a type of dementia but for some people it can lead to the development of diseases like Alzheimer’s.

-Posterior cortical atrophy (PCA) is a rare form of dementia that usually begins by affecting a person’s vision.
-It is also known as Benson’s syndrome.
+Posterior cortical atrophy, also known as PCA, is an uncommon type of dementia that usually begins by affecting a person’s vision.

-Primary progressive aphasia (PPA) is a type of dementia, caused by damage to parts of the brain that control our language, personality, emotions and behaviour.
+Primary progressive aphasia (PPA) is a rare type of dementia.
+It is caused by damage to parts of the brain that control our language, personality, emotions and behaviour.

-Frontotemporal dementia also called FTD rarer type of dementia caused by a build up of proteins, tau, FUS and TDP-43, in the frontal and temporal lobes of the brain.
+Frontotemporal dementia also called FTD, is a rarer type of dementia caused by a build up of proteins, tau, FUS and TDP-43, in the frontal and temporal lobes of the brain.

 All about dementia